vanilla-extracts/sharedagenda/README.md

 # SharedAgenda

 > [!CAUTION]
-> This project is FOR FUN AND LEARNING ONLY
+> This project is FOR FUN AND LEARNING ONLY.
-> Do NOT under ANY CIRCUMSTANCES use your REAL EMAIL
+> Do NOT under ANY CIRCUMSTANCES use your REAL EMAIL.
-> You would be at risk of LEAKING such an email because of the /user/list endpoint
+> You would be at risk of LEAKING such an email because of the `/user/list` endpoint.
-> Even if the password are hashed DO NOT use your own password
+> Even if the password are hashed DO NOT use your own password.
-> You have been warned
+> You have been warned!!

 SharedAgenda was my project for the end of my year as probationary civil